PoisotLab/MS_network_els/els_networks.md

 wherein the adjacency matrix $A$ ($n*n$), list the realized interactions in a given community composed of $n$ species. $A_{ij} \neq 0$ when species $i$ and
 $j$ interact and $0$ otherwise. $\alpha_{ij}$ quantifies the strength of the interaction.
-We presented here an equation to model populations abundance $N$ but it can easily be adapted to model biomass flows by replacing populations' abundances by their biomasses $B_i$ (see for instance @will07hyi).
+This equation model populations abundance $N$ but can easily be adapted to model biomass flows by replacing populations' abundances by their biomasses $B_i$ (see for instance @will07hyi).

 Ecological networks are also spatially and temporally variable